 The Hacienda de Mesilla grounds and amenities are also ideal for weddings, corporate meetings, and other events.
 “Again, it’s that concept where everything you need is right here,” Sarah says.
 “We hosted a conference a few weeks ago and they stayed in the hotel rooms, had their meetings in our conference spaces, mingled with drinks from the bar, and we set up a private dinner in the atrium.
 We also catered their breakfast, lunch, and afternoon breaks, and gave them all packets with things to do nearby in their free time.
 Some of the wives came and while their husbands were in meetings, they booked spa treatments and did some wine tasting.”

-Hacienda de Mesilla has been open just over a year now and Las Crucens have probably noticed the influx of vehicles filling the parking lot at all hours of the day.
-Tom says while there’s really no magic formula for ensuring a business succeeds, he admits their family has always fallen back on the idea that it’s all about creating an experience that people will want to come back to.
+Hacienda de Mesilla has been open just over two years now and Las Crucens have probably noticed the influx of vehicles filling the parking lot at all hours of the day.
+Tom says while there’s really no magic formula for ensuring a business succeeds, he admits their family has always fallen back on the idea that it’s all about creating an experience people will want to come back to.
 “It’s about how you treat people, both with service and your product,” he notes.
 “I think Hacienda de Mesilla offers a quaintness, a uniqueness, and a warmth that everybody seems to acknowledge when they come here.”

 Posted by LasCruces.com